University of North Georgia

-The University of North Georgia (UNG) is a public senior military college with multiple campuses in Georgia.
+The University of North Georgia (UNG) is a public university with multiple campuses in Georgia, United States.
 It is part of the University System of Georgia.
-The university was established on January 8, 2013 by a merger of North Georgia College & State University (founded 1873) and Gainesville State College (founded 1964).
+The university was established on January 8, 2013, through a merger of North Georgia College & State University (founded 1873) and Gainesville State College (founded 1964).
 Campus locations include Dahlonega, Oakwood (Gainesville Campus), Watkinsville (Oconee Campus), Blue Ridge, and Cumming.

-With nearly 20,000 enrolled students, the University of North Georgia is the sixth-largest public university in the state of Georgia.
-Within UNG, there are five colleges which collectively offer over one hundred bachelor's and associate degrees, as well as thirteen master's degrees and one doctoral degree.
-Over 600 students are involved in the university's ROTC program in any given year, which has given it the designation as The Military College of Georgia.
-The university is one of six senior military colleges in the United States.
+With nearly 20,000 enrolled students, UNG is the sixth-largest public university in the state of Georgia.
+There are five colleges that offer over one hundred bachelor's and associate degrees, as well as thirteen master's degrees and one doctoral degree.
+Over 600 students are involved in the university's ROTC program in any given year.
+It is one of six senior military colleges in the United States, and is designated as "The Military College of Georgia".